- UPDATED March 2026

 Some topics deserve an even higher level of scrutiny.

-For cornerstone guides—like the comprehensive Ashwagandha Review—I take an additional step to ensure accuracy and trust.
+For cornerstone guides—like the comprehensive Ashwagandha Review—we take an additional step to ensure accuracy and trust.

-Before publication, I commission an independent subject-matter expert — a researcher, PhD, or clinician — to perform a final review of the evidence.
+Before publication, we commission an independent subject-matter expert — a researcher, PhD, or clinician — to perform a final review of the evidence.
+The Ashwagandha hub article, for example, was independently reviewed by a PhD-level registered dietitian nutritionist prior to publication.
 These reviewers evaluate each guide using a structured checklist that covers three essentials:

 Scientific accuracy – Does the data genuinely support the claims?